 Blåis på Seilandsjøkelen.
 Foto: Randulf Valle, Seilandsjøkelen sett fra nord.
 Foto: Per Arne Askeland

-The distinctive turquoise colour of Melkevatnan.
+Melkelva river.
 Photo: Ingunn Ims Vistnes

 Melkevatnans turkise farge.
 Foto: Ingunn Ims Vistnes, Seilandsjøkelens smeltevann renner ut i Melkevatnan.
 Foto: Karl-Otto Jacobsen

-Heastavággi.
+Mica.
 Photo: Ingunn Ims Vistnes

 Hakkfjellet vest for Jøfjorden.
 Foto: Randulf Valle, Heastavággi.
 Foto: Ingunn Ims Vistnes